CamilleBC/web-discovery/README.md

 ### => pure JavaScript game.

 The goal of this small project is to create a small breakout game, managing splitscreen multiplayer (***TO-DO***).
-I'll try to see as many concepts as I can (and need) thorough this project, in order to learn the intrisicacies of the language.
+I'll try to see as many concepts as I can (and need) thorough this project, in order to learn the intricacies of the language.

 - Manage *user input* using the **event handler**.
 - Manipulate the **DOM** using pure JavaScript.